Skip to content

 -h, --help help for create

---is-server-worker mark this worker as the server-hosted worker (only one per organization)
+--is-server-worker mark this worker as a server-hosted worker

 --label strings labels in key=value format; can separate by commas and/or use multiple instances of the flag